A virtual private network, generally called a VPN, enlarges a private network throughout a public network.

 In other applications, internet users may ensure their connectivity with a virtual private network to bypass access to users from certain countries.

-It also bypasses censorship or links to auxiliary servers to conceal personal identity and location to stay unknown on the internet.
+It also bypasses censorship or links to auxiliary servers to conceal personal identity and location so that it remains unknown on the Internet.

-However, access to recognized IP addresses is denied by some websites that use the virtual private network to avoid bypassing their restrictions on specific regions and territories.
+However, some websites that use the virtual private network deny access to recognized IP addresses to avoid bypassing their restrictions on specific regions and territories.

-Multiple providers or virtual private networks have been coming up with strategies to navigate these restrictions or hindrances.
+Multiple providers or virtual private networks have been developing strategies to navigate these restrictions or hindrances.

 A virtual private network is designed by setting up a virtual end-to-end connection via dedicated, closed routes or tunneling protocols over established networks.